Skip to main content

 Shell_in_a_box.png

-To use start and use the CLI on a Director node, an Analytics node, or a VOS device:
+To start and use the CLI on a Director node, an Analytics node, or a VOS device:

-1. Login to a shell account on the Director node, Analytics node, or VOS device.
-Director nodes, Analytics nodes, and VOS devices come with a default shell account, named admin.
-For information about this account, contact Versa Networks customer support.
+1. Log in to a shell account on the Director node, Analytics node, or VOS device.
+Director nodes, Analytics nodes, and VOS devices have the following default shell accounts:

-2. To start the CLI, issue the cli command at the shell prompt.
+3. To start the CLI, issue the cli command at the shell prompt.
 The prompt changes to > to indicate you are in the CLI.

-3. At any CLI prompt, you can type in a question mark to display a list of available commands.
+4. At any CLI prompt, you can type in a question mark to display a list of available commands.
 The available CLI commands vary, depending on whether you are on a Director node, Analytics node, or VOS device, and which CLI mode you are in.

-4. To switch to configuration mode, enter the configure command.
-The prompt changes to %.
-You can issue configuration and show commands from this prompt.
-Note: When you modify the configuration on a VOS device from the CLI and then commit your changes, the device configuration becomes out of sync with the configuration stored in the Director database.
+Note: When you modify the configuration on a VOS device from the CLI and then commit your changes, the device configuration is no longer in sync with the configuration stored in the Director database.
 For information about synchronizing the configuration, see Synchronize or Delete VOS Device Configurations.

-5. Enter CLI configuration commands in configuration mode.
+6. Enter CLI configuration commands in configuration mode.
 The following example configures a routing instance on a branch device.

 admin@Branch1(config)% set routing-instances WAN1-Transport-VR interfaces [ tvi-0/3001.0 tvi-0/3002.0 ]

-6. When you are done entering configuration commands, enter the commit command to save your changes.
+7. When you are done entering configuration commands, enter the commit command to save your changes.

 admin@Branch1(config)% commit

-7. Issue the exit command to return to the > prompt.
+8. Issue the exit command to return to the > prompt.

-8. Issue the exit command again to return to the shell.
+9. Issue the exit command again to return to the shell.

-Access the Director CLI
+Access the Director CLI for Releases 23.1.2 and Later

 Note that from Release 23.1.1, WebSSH replaces Shell In a Box and WebSSH supports: